Corporate Cup Bocce 2016

 54 Grove Street

 The cost for individual teams not covered by a full company registration is $75.00.
 You must register each of your teams even if you did a full registration.
-We reserve the right to limit the number of entries from any one company to ensure that as many companies as possible can compete.
+We reserve the right to limit the number of teams from any one company based on event capacity.
+Companies are guaranteed their full team registrations as long as they register in a timely fashion.
+Additional slots will be awarded proportionally for fairness to all companies, but timeliness of registration is a factor.

 Rules (Subject to change on the day of event):